Wwise Projects

 What I Did

-6.5 seconds was the sweet spot for the crossfade.
+A 6.5-second crossfade gave the transition enough time without making the player wait.
 Shorter felt rushed, longer felt laggy.
 But the crossfade alone wasn't enough - the reverb also had to change.
 Walk from a big cave into a tight corridor and you hear it shrink around you.
 Once the reverb matched the room, it actually felt like walking through a real place instead of hearing two tracks crossfade.

 What Was Hard